 Above ground pools present unique challenges to typical upkeep and maintenance.
 Since most above ground options lack the same type of filtration systems as their inground cousins, this can limit the type of automated cleaners you can effectively use.
 Thankfully, the Aquabot APRVJR Pool Rover Junior is purposely designed for above ground pools so you don’t have to worry about the quality of your water.

 The Pool Rover Junior is a self-contained unit that doesn’t rely on any pool pumps and filtration systems above ground pools often lack.
 A small 24-volt pump provides suction to circulate the water as the rover moves on its four plastic wheels.
-The plastic is soft enough to protect more fragile pool sides to avoid any permanent damage.
-The built-in filter is rated to catch some of the smallest particles which
+The plastic is soft enough to protect more fragile pool sides to avoid any permanent damage, and the built-in filter is rated to catch even of the smallest particles.

 07 of 07